-5 Steps to Getting and Keeping Positive Culture
+Five Steps to Getting and Keeping Things Positive

 Organizational culture is a combination of the nature of your business/mission, stated values and philosophies; leaders’ personal philosophies; and employee personal values.
 Corporate policies and leadership guidance strongly influence employee behavior.
 If leadership demands facts and data before product or program changes, employees are influenced to base decisions and recommendations on real information as opposed to feelings or anecdotes.
 If leadership worries about employee feelings and reactions, employees will begin to think about this before recommending changes.

 Companies have unwritten norms for things like how efficient they expect employees to be?
 Whether individual results are more important than team results?
 Which is more important, financial results or quality results?
 Depending upon what’s most important, the company can create concrete mechanisms that incentivize or reward emphasis on the right performance areas.
 Leaders are generally good at deciding what behavior they want when they can perceive a direct connection to the bottom line.

 But let’s turn our attention to a more abstract and behavior-dependent variable: how employees relate to one another.
 This is one area where personal values are very powerful.
 Absent encouragement and modeling pro-social relations by top management, leader and employee personal values and behaviors will prevail.
 How confident are you that, left to their own devices, employees will perfectly balance quality end results with collaboration and support for each other?
 Or, that they will refrain from negative behaviors toward each other when under pressure?